Thomas Budgen (1675-1757) and Sarah Comber (1682-1758).

 Wherever he came from, Thomas married Sarah Comber at St Margaret’s Church in West Hoathly on 5 May 1706 and had a large family, but there’s little indication what he did for a living.

-The Combers were a venerable West Hoathly and Sussex family.
+The Combers were a long-standing West Hoathly and Sussex family.
 Sarah was baptised on 25 June 1682 in West Hoathly to parents Thomas and Sarah Comber.
 Her father wasn’t from the wealthiest branch of the family, descending from younger sons of younger sons and therefore those who received much less money and property in their parents’ wills.

 Thomas Budgen was buried on 1 May 1757 at West Hoathly.
 The burial record says he was 82 years of age.
 Sarah survived for a few months after his death and was buried in the village on 11 January 1758.